timothyasp/nj-drtr/README.md

-# ka-drtr
+# nj-drtr
-Kansas Right to Repair Campaign
+New Jersey Right to Repair Campaign